In November 2016, after a year of research and planning,the Foundation Board of Directors approved a three-year strategic plan for 2017–2019.

 The Foundation will continue to focus on Northern New Mexico, with a special focus on Rio Arriba County due to its needs and the lack of nonprofit support.

 We will broaden our support of education programs to better serve children at greatest risk of not completing high school.
-High school drop-out rates in Northern New Mexico are some of the highest in the nation.
+High school drop-out rates in Northern New Mexico are some of the lowest in the nation.
 We will look specifically at programs that link education and economic development for rural Northern New Mexico, providing pathways to alternative careers and post-secondary education.
 We will also look at programs and models that support the social and emotional wellbeing of children and support families.
 We know that without family and community support, our students will not succeed.

 Our 2017–2019 Strategic Goals